-As of February 3, 2007, we operated 51 factory stores throughout the United States.
+As of February 2, 2008, we operated 61 factory stores throughout the United States.
 Our factory stores are located primarily in large factory-outlet malls.
 Factory stores are designed with simple, volume-driving visuals to maximize sales of key items and drive faster inventory turns.
 Our factory stores also use strategic and focused short-term promotional offerings designed to achieve higher margins and faster inventory turns.
-Sales associates in our factory stores adhere to the same customer-service focus as in our retail stores, and are trained to help customers locate styles similar to those they have seen in our retail stores or catalog.
-Compensation of factory sales associates is based on a similar model as that of our retail sales associates, with differences relating to bonus and commission structure.
+Sales associates in our factory stores adhere to the same customer-service focus as our retail stores, and are trained to help customers locate styles similar to those they have seen in our retail stores or catalog.
+Compensation of factory sales associates is based on a model similar to that of our retail sales associates, with differences relating to bonus and commission structure.

-Our factory stores averaged \$3.2 million of sales per store and produced sales per gross square foot of \$539 in fiscal 2006, excluding the impact of the 53rd week.
-Our factory stores averaged 5,800 total square feet at the end of fiscal 2006, but are "sized to the market," which means that we adjust the size of a particular factory store based on the projected revenues from that particular store.
-For example, at the end of fiscal 2006, our largest factory store, located in New Hampshire, was 10,000 square feet, and our smallest factory store, also located in New Hampshire, was 3,600 square feet.
-The table below highlights certain information regarding our factory stores open during the five years ended February 3, 2007:
+Our factory stores averaged 5,700 total square feet at the end of fiscal 2007, but are "sized to the market," which means that we adjust the size of a particular factory store based on the projected revenues from that particular store.
+For example, at the end of fiscal 2007, our largest factory store, located in Connecticut, was approximately 9,000 square feet, and our smallest factory store, located in Colorado, was approximately 4,000 square feet.
+The table below highlights certain information regarding our factory stores open during the five years ended February 2, 2008:

-Factory Stores Open At Beginning of Factory Stores Opened During Factory Stores Closed During Factory Stores Open at Total Gross Square Footage Average Gross Square Footage Per
+Fiscal Year Factory Stores Open At Beginning of Period Factory Stores Opened During Period Factory Stores Closed During Period Factory Stores Open at End of Period Total Gross Square Footage (in thousands) Average Gross Square Footage Per Factory Store

-Fiscal Year Period Period Period End of Period (in thousands) Factory Store

-2002 41 2 1 42 265 6,306

 2003 42 0 0 42 265 6,306

 2004 42 0 1 41 258 6,296

 2005 41 6 3 44 269 6,120

 2006 44 8 1 51 297 5,827

+2007 51 10 0 61 350 5,737

-We expanded our factory store base by three stores in fiscal 2005 and seven stores in fiscal 2006.
-We plan to expand our factory store base by between 5 and 10 factory stores in fiscal 2007.
-Thereafter, in the near term, we plan to expand our factory store base by between 5 and 10 factory stores annually.
+We expanded our factory store base by seven net new stores in fiscal 2006 and 10 new stores in fiscal 2007.
+We plan to expand our factory store base by 10 to 15 factory stores in fiscal 2008.
+Thereafter, in the near term, we plan to expand our factory store base by 5 to 10 factory stores annually.
 In each year, we plan to open and close factory stores in varying numbers.
 Our new factory store operating model assumes a target factory store size of 4,700 square feet and sales per square foot of \$380 in the first twelve months.
 Our target net investment to open a factory store is approximately \$511,000, which includes \$353,000 of build-out costs net of landlord contributions, \$133,000 of initial inventory net of payables and pre-opening expenses of \$25,000.
 This operating model results in a first year targeted pretax cash return on investment of approximately 87%.